NuSkooler/enigma-bbs/docs/modding/last-callers.md

 * `ts`: Timestamp in `dateTimeFormat` format.
 * `location`: User's location.
 * `affiliation` or `affils`: Users affiliations.
 * `actions`: A string built by concatenating action indicators for a users logged in session.
-For example, given a indincator of `userDownload` mapped to "D", the string may be "-D----".
+For example, given a indicator of `userDownload` mapped to "D", the string may be "-D----".
 The format was made popular on Amiga style boards.